 We started from Nathang after our breakfast.
 The distance to Zuluk is about 30 km.
 In about half an hour's time it started down pouring with intermittent hailstorm.
 The visibility was so poor that we could hardly see a distance of 5 metres ahead.
 Added to it, Kul Bahadur had to negotiate with sharp hairpin bend every now and then.
-Later on I came to know that there are about 32 hair pin bends in this sector.
+Later on I came to know that there were about 32 hair pin bends in this sector.
 There was no second vehicle visible, no internet connection and we were caught amidst incessant rain.
 A few spine chilling cloud bursts, and we were reminded of "apocalypse now".
-When we couldn't take it further Kul Bahadur decided to give a break.
+When we couldn't take it further, Kul Bahadur decided to give a break.
 He parked the vehicle in a safe spot adjacent to a hill.
 We kept watching the fury of nature sitting inside the cozy comfort of the car.
-We have already crossed Lungthung and the famous Thambi Valley viewpoint is another two km ahead.
+We had already crossed Lungthung and the famous Thambi Valley viewpoint was another two km ahead.
 Zuluk is 15 km from Thambi.
 I told Atreyi and Bishakha the story of yeti I read long time back.
 People in this region strongly believe in the existence of yeti.
 Some of the locals happened to come across yeti in and around Lungthung.
 However, the folklore of yeti would seem plausible only beside a barbecue fireplace against the backdrop of a moonlit night.
 Rain didn't stop but we decided to proceed after it eased out a bit.
 Nothing was visible from Thambi view point, therefore, we continued our journey to Zuluk and decided to come back in the morning if weather permits.

 Our host Nema Tamang served crispy veg pakoda and fried chicken momo in the evening.
 Sipping roasted Darjeeling tea in our balcony in the evening, we were engrossed in the tranquility of nature.
 Here you can listen to the silence of the nature, touch the softness of hovering cloud or indulge in meditation in the bleak emptiness.
 As if time has stopped it's journey here.
 Zuluk is truly an oasis of serenity.

 We missed the sunrise next morning from Thambi valley, but the majestic Kanchenjungha didn't disappoint us.
 Standing at an altitude of 11200 ft, Thambi view point offers an awesome view of the third highest peak in all its grandeur.
-Thambi is named after the engineer in charge of construction of this marvelous road which is known as the bhulbhulaia because of the 32 hairpin bends.
-Little below Thambi is the famous Zigzag point from where you could a clear glimpse of the zigzag road to Zuluk.
+Thambi is named after the engineer in charge of construction of this marvelous road which is known as the bhulbhulaia, because of its 32 hairpin bends.
+Little below Thambi is the famous Zigzag point from where you could get a clear glimpse of the zigzag road to Zuluk.
 We spent half an hour at road side tea shop at the Zigzag point.
-Two Tibetan sisters Dolma and Nima are running the tea shop.
+Two Tibetan sisters Dolma and Nima were running the tea shop.
 They come from Zuluk in the morning and go back in the afternoon by taking free ride in the army or tourist vehicle.
-They were overjoyed to locate their house through my binocular from zigzag point.
+They were overjoyed to locate their house through my binocular from the zigzag point.